arp242/zlog/README.markdown

 Go logging library.
 Canonical import path: `zgo.at/zlog`.
 You will need Go 1.11 or newer.

-The main goal is to offer a friendly API which gets out of your way.
+The main goal is to offer a friendly and ergonomic API.

-Getting the maximum possible amount of performance or zero-allocations are not a goal, although simple benchmarks show it should be *Fast Enough™* for most purposes (if not, there are a few max-performance libraries already).
+Getting the maximum possible amount of performance or zero-allocations are not goals, although simple benchmarks show it should be more than *Fast Enough™* for most purposes (if not, there are a few max-performance libraries already).

 Usage
 -----